reframe-hpc/reframe/running/README.md

 ## Logging

-Since PyRegression [2.1](https://madra.cscs.ch/scs/PyRegression/tags/v2.1), it is supported a very simple logging of the performance values of the performance checks.
+ReFrame supports a very simple logging of the performance values of the performance checks.
 For each performance check, a log file of the form `<check-name>.log` is created under the regression's [log directory](#configuring-regression-directories) for logging the check's performance.
 Regression always appends to this file, so you can keep a history of the performance of the check.
 This file looks like the following: